 I included a screenshot of the area from the Hiking Trail HK app to show you exactly what the short trail looks like.
 From Black’s Link road, hike up and across Mt Nicholson and hike down (dotted green line on Google Maps).

-The best way to get to the beginning of the Mount Nicholson hiking trail is to take the subway to Hong Kong Station and take Exit B1 for Central Bus Terminal (below One & Two Exchange Square).
+The best way to get to the beginning of the Mount Nicholson hiking trail is to take the subway to Hong Kong Station and Exit B1 for Central Bus Terminal (below One & Two Exchange Square).
 At Exit B1, turn right and cross the road.
 Once you are at the terminus, look for platform B.

-- Bus 6: from Central Bus Terminal to Wong Nai Chung Reservoir Park Bus Stop
+- Bus 6: from Central Bus Terminal to Wong Nai Chung Reservoir Park Bus Stop (23 minutes, $5.70 HKD (use Octopus card)

 The short walk along Black’s Link will take you across a high-end residential neighbourhood.
 Continue on the same road, and it will lead you directly into Aberdeen Country Park.